Top 10 self-care ideas to help you embrace winter

 Image by Patrice Bouchard on Unsplash

-Providing food for garden birds is a real win win situation and in January it’s all about achievable goals.
+Providing food for garden birds is a real win win situation.
 It’s great for the birds obviously - bird feeders are an easy food source and an efficient way for them to conserve foraging energy.
 And it’s great for us, because a bird feeder lets us observe nature just outside the window.
 What’s more they are fun and easy to make.
 There are lots of recipes and tutorials online, but this is a nice easy one to start with and will also keep little hands busy.

 Volunteer to give back